 5 Good Carbs for Weight LossArticle posted in: Diet & Nutrition

-While carbs often get a lot of bad press in the weight loss world, it’s rarely emphasized that carbohydrates are an essential part of our diets that can be beneficial in the right forms.
+While carbs often get a lot of bad press in the diet and weight loss world, it’s rarely emphasized that carbohydrates are an essential part of our diets that can be beneficial in the right forms.
 If you follow South Beach Diet principles to lose weight, you know that there is a wide selection of good carbs to choose from on the grocery list to benefit your weight management.
 Healthy carbs are a necessary part of nutrition because they provide our bodies with energy.
-If you’re on one of our South Beach meal plans, you can enjoy an array of good carbs for weight loss while staying within your low carb diet plan.
+If you’re on one of our South Beach Diet meal plans, you can enjoy an array of good carbs for weight loss while staying within your healthy low carb diet plan.

 Good vs. Bad Carbs

 Carbohydrates are one of three main macronutrients in our diets and can be placed in categories of either fiber, sugars or starches.
 Good carbs are often associated with the words “simple” and “whole,” while bad carbs are described as “complex” or “refined.”

 According to JAMA Internal Medicine, good carbs are unrefined and keep their natural nutrients intact throughout processing to provide the body with pure forms of energy.
 Many good carbs are found in fruits, starchy vegetables, whole grains, legumes, seeds and nuts–all of which are beneficial to diet, weight loss and healthy living.

 Complex carbohydrates are bad for us because they are refined, meaning they go through a manufacturing process where they are stripped of their natural fiber, nutrients and vitamins, turning into empty calories.
 Bad carbs end up in sugary drinks, candy, chips, cakes and other bio-generated junk foods.